Network Security Components

 We also know this new paradigm spreads the perimeter, potentially increasing the attack surface with many new entry points.
 For example, if you are protecting a microservices environment, each unit of work represents a business function that needs security.
 So we now have many entry points to cover, moving security closer to the endpoint.

-So, we need a multi-layered approach to network security that can implement security controls at different points and network security layers.
-With this approach, we are ensuring a robust security posture regardless of network design.
 Therefore, the network design should become irrelevant to security.
 The network design can change; for example, adding a different cloud should not affect the security posture.
 The remainder of the post will discuss the standard network security component.

-A. Understanding Identity Management
+Understanding Identity Management

 The Role of Authentication

 Authentication is the process of verifying an individual or entity’s identity.
 It serves as a gatekeeper, granting access only to authorized users.
 Businesses and organizations can protect against unauthorized access and potential security breaches by confirming a user’s authenticity.
 In an era of rising cyber threats, weak authentication measures can leave individuals and organizations vulnerable to attacks.
-Strong authentication is a crucial defense mechanism, ensuring only authorized users can access sensitive information or perform critical actions.
-It prevents unauthorized access, data breaches, identity theft, and other malicious activities.

 There are several widely used authentication methods, each with its strengths and weaknesses.
 Here are a few examples: